 Grade 12: English 4 (British Literature and Composition) and AP English Literature

 Andrew Quittenton (B.A.
 English and Theology, B. Ed.
-University of Toronto; M.R.E., Theology, University of Toronto) is a Theology and English teacher at St. Thomas and also coaches freshman football.
+University of Toronto; M.R.E., Theology, University of Toronto) is a Theology and English teacher at St. Thomas and he coaches freshman football.
 He is a graduate of St. Michael’s College School, our Basilian brother school.

 Laura Speck (B.A.
 English with Special Honors, University of Texas-Austin; M.A.
 Rice University) As the writing specialist at STH, Laura assists students of all levels with writing assignments in any subject and at any stage of the writing process.
 In order to support STH students as they develop as writers, she draws on her experience as a writing consultant at the Undergraduate Writing Center while attending the University of Texas at Austin.
 Her graduate education at Rice University focused on Reading and Writing methodology in the High School classroom.
 She began working at St. Thomas as a Freshman English teacher in 2012.

 Laura Thornton (B.A.
 English Literature, Texas A&M University; graduate studies Rice University, Oxford University, Worcester College via UC Riverside, University of Houston)joined the St. Thomas faculty in the fall of 2012.
 She teaches English IV and AP English Literature.
 Mrs. Thornton works closely with the College Board, including serving on the Test Development and Timing Committee.
+She holds the Mollie Yeager Master Teacher Chair for English.
+Mrs. Thornton also serves as the TAPPS Academic Adviser and Coordinator.

 Darrell Yarbrough (B.S.
 Speech Communications, Stephen F. Austin State University.
 Post graduate studies at the University of Houston) began teaching at St. Thomas in 2015.
 His teaching assignments include Forensics 1, Forensics 2, and Public Speaking.
 Mr. Yarbrough also coaches the STH Debate team.
+He currently holds the Strake Master Teacher Chair for Public Speaking and Debate.